bradleybj09/P151/README.md

 Compose performance is massively improved when you can disable minification, disable the debuggable flag, and use proguard.

 This is a silly API and the functionality is simple and I hope that the content will get a smile.
-However, the technical design and implementation differs little from what I would use for a large commercial application.
+However, the technical design and implementation aligns closely with what I would use for a large commercial application.
 ...with a few caveats:
 - There's no local storage.
 I just didn't think it was worth the implementation here.
 That means that each call to each detail page calls the relevant endpoints, and that the results are not cached.